rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 description = "Execute single task, first a verify run and then the real run." lastmod = "2020-12-13"
 +++
 In Synchronize view tasks can be executed as single tasks.
-Execute single tasks require two **double clicks**: the first double click for **estimation** run and the second double click for **executing** the real task.
+Execute single tasks require two **double clicks**:

+  - the first double click for **estimation** and
+  - the second double click for **executing** the task

 The output from rsync is presented after each run.

 {{< image src="/images/RsyncOSX/master/synchronize/synchronize.png" alt="" position="center" style="border-radius: 8px;" >}}

-## Execute single task
+## Verify and execute a single task

-Execute single tasks is a **two step** operation, one for estimation run, `dry-run`, and one for the real task.
-A drop down view of the output from rsync is automatically presented after both tasks.
+Execute a single task is a **two step** operation.
+The first is an estimation or verify run, a `dry-run` execution.
+The second one is the real run.
+A drop down view of the output from rsync is automatically presented after both steps.

 A single task is executed by a double click on the selected task.
 Another double click executes the real run and a progress bar is presented.

-If Abort is pressed any executing task is aborted.
+If Abort is pressed execution is aborted.
+It is also possible [to execute several tasks](/post/severaltasks/) in one go.

 ## Slide left and right

 Using either two fingers on the touchpad or a finger on the mouse, slide to the left will execute a single task.
-If the task is estimated a progressbar will pop up.
+If the task is estimated a progress bar will pop up.

 {{< image src="/images/RsyncOSX/master/singletask/executeleft.png" alt="" position="center" style="border-radius: 8px;" >}}